tystan/czech_goldilocks/README.md

 ## Reference

 CL Rasmussen, A Gába, T Stanford, J Dygrýn, D Dumuid, D Janda, and K Hron.
-*The Goldilocks Day for preventing excess adiposity among children and adolescents*.
+*The Goldilocks Day for healthy adiposity measures among children and adolescents*.
 Manuscript to be submitted.